rickbsgu/rickb-recipes/recipes/tips/on-quantities.md

 #### Post-Script

 My spouse is no longer a strictly 'by-the-numbers' cook.
+She now does things in the kitchen that are much more imaginative and wonderful than I could ever do, and she does it pretty much on the fly.

-That's somewhat a vindication for my technique, except she's far and beyond my capabilities - she now does things in the kitchen that are much more imaginative and wonderful than I could ever do.
+To be sure, I've learned a lot by "osmosis from association" &ndash, it's a real perq having access to someone who is attending _the_ premier cooking school in the world (and the homework is right tasty...)